740-750 York Mills Road & 17 Farmstead Road

 + A planned temporary access road on the west side of the site off Farmstead Road for use by residents of the apartment buildings

-+ The construction period will be 2 years
++ Construction period will be approximately 3½ years

-The YMNA is in contact with the City Planning and will inform residents and update our website when we know of significant change in the status.
-City Planning recently let Minto know the YMNA has offered to be a contact for their communications with neighborhood residents.
-As of 31 August the YMNA has not received any communication from Minto.
+The YMNA is in contact with City Planning and will inform residents and update our website when we know of significant change in the status.
+City Planning has let Minto know the YMNA has offered to be a contact for their communication with neighborhood residents.

 16 Kirting Place